Wire Transfer Red Flags: A Guide to Spotting Fraud

 Red Flag #5: The Return Email Is Incorrect

 Even if an email appears legitimate, always check the return address before sending any money.
 In most cases, a financial institution, lawyer's office or other legitimate organization requesting funds will not use a Gmail or Yahoo email address; they will use a branded company email address.
 Some fraudsters will try to imitate the legitimate company email address but make it slightly different, so check closely.

-Individuals and business owners should also watch out for large monetary requests that ask to be “coded" to a department within the company, or requests accompanied by detailed instructions with return addresses that are incorrect or have one or more extra letters added — all further indications of spoofing, Grey said.
+Individuals and business owners should also watch out for large monetary requests that ask to be “coded" to a department within the company, or requests accompanied by detailed instructions with return addresses that are incorrect or have one or more extra letters added — all further indications of spoofing.

 “Be vigilant, use common sense and take a detailed approach," he added.
 “Above all, insist on verbally verifying requests before you wire the money.
 Fraudsters are getting bolder and the amounts are getting bigger.
 Take the steps you need to take to keep from becoming the latest victim."